VamsiKrishna04/Fuzzy-Search/FuzzySearch/README.md

 ## Project contents
 This project consists for the following files in the `FuzzySearch` directory:
 * `app.py` -  The main Python script that serves the website.
-*`corpus.db`.
-Sqlite Database from which we query the result.
+* `corpus.db` - Sqlite Database from which we query the result.
 * `README.md` - This read me file.

 * `/templates` -Contains the template index.html .